-So, let's get into the hunt for your next ultra portable midi weapon
+So, let’s get into the hunt for your next ultra portable midi keyboard.

 Weighing in at 2.1 pounds, with a footprint of 325mm width and 175mm depth the Novation Launchkey Mini is one of the larger Ultra portable midi keyboards that have been included in our list, but with all the features and workflow options it would have been an injustice not adding this mini midi weapon to the review.

-The Launchkey mini is the smallest of the Novation Launchkey range, even smaller than its bigger brother the Launchkey 25 Mk2.
+The Launchkey mini is the smallest midi controller of the Novation Launchkey range, even smaller than its bigger brother the Launchkey 25 Mk2.

 Good things come in small packages and if you’re an Ableton Live use looking for a portable solution then it hard to go past the Launchkey Mini.